dsuarez01/minfer/README.md

 Achieved with a naive FP32 matmul implementation, KV cache, and computation buffers.
 FP16 + BF16 models currently use a matmul that dequantizes scalar elements.
 Explicit SIMD versions with these dtypes will be implemented soon.

-One of the challenges thus far has been with (1) implementing a BPE tokenizer compatible with the GGUF format from scratch, and (2) finding a model with weight sizes in the decoder blocks that fit comfortably within the L3 cache of my laptop.
+Challenges thus far have been with (1) implementing a BPE tokenizer compatible with the GGUF format from scratch, and (2) finding a model with weight sizes in the decoder blocks that fit comfortably within the L3 cache of my laptop.

 #### "Data Gym" Byte Mapping Scheme: